 - Apply critical thinking skills within the context of social work practice.

-- Apply knowledge of the biopsychosocial variables that affect individual development and
+- Apply knowledge of the biopsychosocial variables that affect individual development and behavior.

 - Apply the knowledge and skills of generalist social work to practice of systems of all sizes.

 - Evaluate own generalist practice interventions and those of other systems.

 - Evaluate research studies and apply findings to generalist social work practice with multicultural competence.